 - Engage with internal and external specialists - to understand the financial impact and your overall exposure to climate-related risks.

-- Define your climate change targets - set out your sustainability credentials, emission reduction targets and a strategy to transition towards net-zero.
+- Define your climate change targets - set your sustainability credentials, emission reduction targets and a strategy to transition towards net-zero.

 3. Company culture

-This year, firms need to be aware of two other key culture and governance-related factors - diversity and inclusion.
+Firms need to be aware of two other key culture and governance-related factors - diversity and inclusion.

 While there are societal pressures for firms to be more transparent about tackling these subjects, there is greater regulatory pressure in these areas.
 The FCA has already made it clear that it wants firms to accelerate progress on diversity and inclusion and will include this in its supervisory work in the future.